 Spencer: Supporting characters exist, well, to support — to highlight and contrast the protagonist’s various personality traits.
 Even when supporting characters deal with trauma and plot twists of their own, creators and readers alike have a tendency to only think of those events in terms of how they effect the protagonist.
 I’ll admit that I’d been thinking that way of Bruno Carrelli, the (former?) best friend of Kamala Khan, after everything he’d gone through in the Civil War II tie-ins; my number one concern was whether he and Kamala would ever be able to repair their relationship.
 Writer G. Willow Wilson shines the spotlight on Bruno in Ms. Marvel 18, and by doing so, gently reminds her readers that Bruno is his own man with his own unique struggles that are worth considering and empathizing with.
 Continue reading

-Today, Drew and Spencer are discussing Avengers 11, originally released May 10th, 2017.
+Today, Taylor and Spencer are discussing Rocket 1, originally released May 10th, 2017.
 As always, this article contains SPOILERS.

 Taylor: Rocket Raccoon is a walking, talking lesson in juxtaposition.
 At first glance, he looks likes one the lovable characters from the Looney Tunes gang.
 After all, he’s an anthropomorphic, talking woodland creature.
 However, this fuzzy exterior conceals his true nature as a loudmouthed, gun-crazy thief.
 If this contrast isn’t enough, he is frequently paired with the other Guardians of the Galaxy, a group that frequently saves the universe purely because it’s the right thing to do.
 This contrasts mightily with Rocket’s typical motivation of doing whatever job comes his way so long as the price is right.
 That being said, the juxtaposed nature that is intrinsic to Rocket should take center stage in a comic where he is the star.
 So is that the case in the latest series to bare his name?